ammarali0416/rustyqr/README.md

 So I built **RustyQR** — a simple Rust terminal app that:
 - Takes a URL (or any text)
-- Lets you choose:
-  - Print it in the terminal
+- Prints the QR in your terminal
-  - Save it as a PNG
+- Saves a high-quality PNG to your Downloads folder automatically
 - Never breaks (hopefully).
 - Never charges you a dime.